-- The agency will re-evaluate the number and monitoring locations for toxics due to decreased EPA funding. - Improve the understanding of particulate and air toxic pollutants in Philadelphia. - The agency plans to pursue negotiations with the port entities in order to implement monitoring and emission inventory efforts in this location. - The agency would like to consider Environmental Justice during the development of the Air Monitoring Network Plan and look to investigate concentrations in these communities.
+- The agency will re-evaluate the number and monitoring locations for toxics due to decreased EPA funding. - The agency will consider the Philadelphia Air Quality Survey (PAQS) project monitoring data results to evaluate the air pollutants concentration throughout the city and based on PAQS result the agency will propose to EPA for the updating of FRM/FEM ambient air monitoring locations. - Improve the understanding of particulate and air toxic pollutants in Philadelphia. - The agency plans to pursue negotiations with the port entities in order to implement monitoring and emission inventory efforts in this location. - The agency would like to consider Environmental Justice during the development of the Air Monitoring Network Plan and look to investigate concentrations in these communities.